Cyklic/Skill-Based-Assessment-1/README.md

 Completed on 7th October, 2024

-Filling all the information in the first sheet with yellow highlighted headings, using information from other sheets using vlookups and more.
+Filled all the information in the first sheet with yellow highlighted headings, using information from other sheets using vlookups and more.